helloworlddan/hello-world.sh/site/content/about/index.md

 ### Hi there!

 My name is Daniel and I am a software engineer that works mainly with automation and infrastructure as code.
-I have put up this site to talk about cloud stuff, I guess.
+I put up this site to talk about cloud stuff, I guess.

 #### Hints